ahmetbozbay/Wordle/README.md

 # Wordle
-Trying to create a game (which is wordle) with myself.
+Trying to create a game (which is wordle).